-Home :: Budget Hostel Accommodation
+Home :: Cheap Accommodation for Women

 You've probably noticed by now that the biggest bite out of your travel budget is your lodging - hence the occasional need for cheaper digs ranging anywhere from budget hostel accommodation to couchsurfing.

 Part of the fun of solo travel is not quite knowing where you'll end up, or with whom - a local family, a religious congregation, a friendly charity, a research station.
 The good news is that you'll be spoilt for choice, even at the budget end of the price range.